TCabz/SEIR-ZEN-PROJECT-1/README.md

 ## Make A New Repo

-:heavy_exclamation_mark: You will be using GitHub, **not** GitHub Enterprise!
+You will be using GitHub, **not** GitHub Enterprise!

-:heavy_exclamation_mark: **Do not** begin your project within the class repo.
+**Do not** begin your project within the class repo.

-:heavy_exclamation_mark: **Do not** clone your project into the class repo.
+**Do not** clone your project into the class repo.

-1. After your project has been approved, [make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
+[make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 You will be deploying this project onto github pages.

 Follow the instructions outlined by github themselves on [github.io](https://pages.github.com/).
 You need to select `Project site` and `Start from scratch`.
 If you need help, ask during office hours or class on right away.